-AEMO does not adjust the output of transmission connected wind farms, and for new generating units, AEMO scales the initial estimate of the output in the same manner as the historical Reference Year output of the existing generating units.
+AEMO does not adjust the output of transmission connected wind farms, and for new generating units, AEMO scales the initial estimate of the output in the same manner as the Reference Year output of the existing generating units.

-5.5.3 Parallel AC and DC links
+5.5.3.
+Parallel AC and DC links

 For inter-regional flows where a regulated DC link is in parallel to other AC circuits, AEMO apportions flow between the DC and AC elements in proportion to the maximum capabilities of the DC and AC circuits.
-AEMO uses different ratios where the capabilities are not the same in each direction.
+AEMO uses different ratios where the capabilities are not the same in each direction. by application of a derived relationship based from observations of Reference Year flows on both the DC and AC elements.